Jawad Boulos

-Jawad Semaan Boulous (1 January 1900 – 16 September 1982) was a Lebanese Maronite lawyer, politician and historian.
+Jawad Semaan Boulous (جواد بولس) (1 January 1900 – 16 September 1982) was a Lebanese Maronite lawyer, politician and historian.
 His work included Les peuples et les civilisations du Proche-Orient (five volumes) and L'histoire du Liban et des pays environnants.

 Biography

 Boulous was born on 1 January 1900 in Zgharta, Ottoman Empire (modern-day Lebanon) to Semaan Boulos and Kattour Bacha.
 His paternal grandfather, Assad Boulos, was the leader of Youssef Bey Karam's army and led a rebellion against the Ottomans.
 His family, inclined towards politics and jurisprudence, were very devoted to their native land and owned vast properties in North Lebanon.

 Boulos, at a young age, possessed exceptional gifts and the precocity of his mind led his parents to send him to the Collège Saint Joseph – Antoura, run by the Lazarist Fathers, to complete his secondary studies.
 Afterwards, Boulos enrolled in 1919 at the Faculty of Law in Beirut where he obtained his law degree in 1922.